douglasglover3/Senior-Design-Project/README.md

 To launch this project from the terminal:

-First make sure you are in the Senior Design Project folder
+First make sure you are in the Senior Design Project folder, then type:
-    Then type:

     npm run dev